keell0renz/shortlink/README.md

 * I will expand my knowledge on Git and GitHub best practices, advanced workflow, branching, other production-grade conventions.
 * I will continue exploring python and web development.
+* I will learn more about unit testing, integration testing, and other QA methodics.

 ## Launch